Table of Contents

 Four major testing challenges in the ultra-fast charging era

-2. Evaluating the impact of ultra-fast charging on cycle life
+2. Impact of 10C rates on long-term cycle life

 Thermal management testing